Why Retatrutide Vanished

 Public-facing corporate announcements and regulatory pressure tend to intensify as high-profile compounds approach commercialization.

-Growing Pressure from Regulators
+Growing pressure from regulators

 In late 2025, the FDA sent out warning letters and took action against GLP-1 producers after shortages ended.
 Retatrutide drew extra focus because it’s close to market.
 Vendors had to remove product pages completely, not just list them as out of stock.